When you need help ensuring your medications are working together correctly, our specialized pharmacists are here to help.

 With MTM, you can get one-on-one help from a pharmacist to be sure you’re getting the most out of your medications.
 It’s available at no cost with any HealthPartners Medicare plan that includes prescription drug coverage, like a Medicare Advantage plan.

-Medication therapy management (MTM) helps you with your medicine.
-You’ll meet with a pharmacist who will review all the medicines you’re taking to make sure they’re working the best they can.
-The goal of MTM services is to make sure your mix of medicines is safe, effective and matches your lifestyle.
+MTM helps you understand and manage your medicine.
+You’ll meet with a clinical pharmacist who will review all the medicines you’re taking to make sure they’re working as effectively as possible.

-You’re eligible for MTM services if you have a HealthPartners Medicare plan with prescription drug coverage.
+You’re eligible for the MTM program if you have a HealthPartners Medicare plan with prescription drug coverage.

 If you have a HealthPartners Medicare plan with prescription drug coverage, the MTM program is available at no cost to you.

-You’ll automatically be enrolled in MTM if you:
+You’ll automatically be enrolled in MTM if all of these apply:

-- Expect your medicine costs to be greater than $4,376 in a year
+- You expect your medicine costs to be greater than $4,696 in a single year

-You’ll start with a private one-on-one appointment with a clinical pharmacist.
-A clinical pharmacist specializes in working with patients to make sure their medicines are helping them reach their best health.
+You’ll have a private one-on-one appointment with a clinical pharmacist.
+Clinical pharmacists specialize in working with patients to make sure their medicines are safe and effective and match their lifestyle.

 Your appointment will usually last about an hour.
-During this meeting, the pharmacist will review your medicines and make sure they’re safe, effective and appropriate for your lifestyle.
+During this meeting, the clinical pharmacist will review your medicines and discuss them with you.

-Your clinical pharmacist will help you answer these questions:
+Your pharmacist will help you answer these questions: